Research Review: Fat Burning

 So that leaves us with sugar (carbs) and fat.
 Ideally, we’d all want to burn fat as much as possible.
 But a ton of factors can have an effect on what you burn at rest, such as your training status, type of workout, diet, and amount of sleep (stress doesn’t help either).
 That’s by no means a complete list.
 In the end you can be working out a lot but if you’re still burning sugar most of the time, you’re going to have trouble losing weight.

 As a fitness nerd I love to read studies.
 The title of this study caught my eye, and being a good personal trainer means sharing the knowledge with the masses.
 This research sheds some light on the idea of fat burning so let’s take a closer look at “Individual Responsiveness to Exercise Induce Fat Loss is Associated with Change in Resting Substrate Utilization.
 (1)”

-I realize that title might not be as appealing to you guys as it is to me, so let me break it down.
+I realize that title might not be as appealing to you guys as it is to me, so let me break it down for you.

 Protocol: There was a lot of measuring and testing, but in a nutshell, these hardworking women trained for 7 weeks.
 They started at 3 – 30 minute workouts per week and built up to 5 days of 60 minutes.
 These workouts were all endurance based, so subjects trained at 65 to 80% of their predicted heart rate maximum.
 This is probably a brisk walk to a hard run.
 There was no other type of training in this study.